dvergeylen/place2be-docs/getting_started/authentication.md

   </ol>
   <p>When using the free plan, one isn't obliged to authenticate before starting interaction (although strongly recommended).
 Using a Premium plan requires you to authenticate before sending data's as they will be ignored otherwise to avoid spurious requests (hacking).</p>

-  <p>All connections MUST be opened via SSL (TLS).
+  <p class="warning">All connections MUST be opened via SSL (TLS).
 Unsecured connections will be ignored by the API.</p>